Literacy is taught not only thorough specific lessons, but is also a huge part of the culture of the school.

 Parents and Reading

-We recommend that parents listen to their children read regularly as well as reading books to them for enjoyment.
-Coffee mornings share information on how we teach reading.
+We recommend that parents listen to their children read regularly, as well as reading books to them for enjoyment.
+Coffee mornings and workshops share information on how we teach reading.
 Book bags are changed regularly.

 Please download the following resources to assist you at home with supporting your child to read:

 How to Help Your Child Understand Their Reading in Y1